eliezerjg/eliezerjg/README.md

 ## About
+24 Year's Old, Principal Software Engineer at this projects:<BR>
+<a href="https://salesjump.com.br/" target="_blank"> SalesJump Capturing Leads Platform</a> &
+<a href="https://gamecms.com.br/" target="_blank"> GameCMS Automation Platform for Indie Game Servers.</a>
+&nbsp; Projects
-24 Year's Old, Principal Software Engineer at <a href="https://salesjump.com.br/" target="_blank"> SalesJump</a>, currently working with Fullstack (Java Backend,Angular Web and Flutter Mobile) Development, give a look at my <a href="https://eliezerjg.github.io/" target="_blank"> Portfolio</a>.
+currently working with Fullstack (Java Backend,Angular Web and Flutter Mobile) Development, give a look at my <a href="https://eliezerjg.github.io/" target="_blank"> Portfolio</a>.

 ## Dashboard